Is factory-installed vehicle protection ever enough?

-Can carmakers do more or should they do more?
+Can carmakers do more?
+Should they do more?

 Some facts about the auto industry

-- Many of the plants have a mixed production.
+- Many of those plants have a mixed production

-The top four European countries with most automotive plants that make passenger cars, vans, trucks, busses, and engines are:
+The top four European countries with the most automotive plants making passenger cars, vans, trucks, buses, and engines are:

-The auto industry is employing directly about 3.5 million people all across Europe which accounts for just about 11% of the workforce in manufacturing jobs Adding the indirect employment resulted from retail, distribution, authorised dealerships and repair centres and other operations, the numbers will go as high as 13.8 million.
+The auto industry directly employs about 3.5 million people throughout Europe, which accounts for just about 11% of the workforce in manufacturing jobs.
+Adding the indirect employment resulting from retail, distribution, authorised dealerships and repair centres together with other related operations, those numbers go as high as 13.8 million.
 The last figure accounts for roughly 6% of all the jobs across Europe.

-It is now said that the number of automotive plants per capita is too high, as the number of new vehicles registered in recent years has come down even more so during the COVID-19 pandemic.
-Having this data helps us to understand the ramification of the auto industry, what is involved in keeping it going and who is involved in it.
+It is now said that the number of automotive plants per capita is too high, as the number of new vehicles registered in recent years has come down – even more so during the COVID-19 pandemic.
+This information helps us understand the auto industry, what is involved in keeping it going and who is involved in it.

-The economics of car making and what to do next
+The economics of car manufacturing – and what to do next

-Having these few facts about car manufacturing, we can say that the auto industry is a very important sector given the high number of people employed in it and the high revenue that each country’s government stands to receive year after year through various taxes.
+With these facts about car manufacturing, we can say that the auto industry is a very important sector, given the high number of people it employs and the high revenue that each country’s government stands to receive year after year through various related taxes.
 Now, is it fair to say that carmakers don’t have any incentive to improve their car’s security because they need as many sales as possible to sustain the entire industry?
 That would be a fair argument.
-But then, there is another aspect to the problem.
-To have the security improved requires a good amount of logistics and costs, which in the end is going to be us, the end consumer paying for it.
-If the latter is true, then the car sales will plunge even more, putting the entire industry even more at risk by having fewer cars sold since the buying power continues to decrease.
-We all know too well what the effect is going to have on the economy already on peril post-COVID-19.
+But then there’s another aspect to the problem.
+To have improved security requires a lot of logistics and costs.
+And in the end it’s going to be us, the consumer, paying for it.
+If that’s true, then car sales will plunge even further, putting the entire industry even more at risk by fewer car sales as buying power continues to decrease.
+We all know too well what the effect is going to have on the now-fragile, post-Covid economy.

-Luckily, today we do not have to rely totally on the car manufacturers to boost the security of the vehicles.
-There are plenty of third-party companies that came out with all sorts of gadgets meant to do exactly that.
-The best part about it is, it is not that expensive, it does not have to be done all at once; although, from a cost perspective it would make more sense to have it all done at the same time.
-Also, these gadgets can achieve much more than what a carmaker would ever be able to do since these gadgets can be customised for each vehicle individually.
-Moreover, there are other ways to keep a vehicle secured in addition to the gadgets.
+Luckily, today we don’t have to rely totally on car manufacturers to boost vehicle security.
+There are plenty of third-party companies that have come out with all sorts of devices to do exactly that.
+The best part about those devices being that they are not that expensive, and they don’t have to be installed all at once.
+Then again from a cost perspective it would make more sense to have all that work done at the same time.
+Also, these devices can achieve much more than anything a carmaker would ever be able to do, since they can be customised for each vehicle individually.
+Moreover, there are additional ways to keep a vehicle secured.

-Now I will list what can be used to increase the security of the vehicles, especially for the keyless vehicles whether passenger cars, vans, motorcycles, scooters or mopeds.
+Now I will list what can be used to increase the security of vehicles, especially for keyless vehicles – whether they’re passenger cars, vans, motorcycles, scooters or mopeds.

 For cars, vans, motorcycles, scooters and mopeds

 - Alarms and tracking devices.
-Besides offering the ability to protect and track the vehicle at any time in real-time, when using a tracker you can also monitor the speed, mileage driven, idle times and much more.
-This tracking device can be of very good use to companies with a fleet of vehicles or to keep an eye on your child in the first years of driving.
+Besides offering the ability to protect and track the vehicle at any time in real time, using a tracker means you can also monitor speed, mileage driven, idle times and much more.
+A tracking device can be very useful to companies with a fleet of vehicles, or to keep an eye on your child during their first years of driving.
 Find out more by visiting the vehicle tracking page.

 - Immobiliser system.
-An immobiliser system like Ghost II immobiliser is the ultimate defence system to have installed in your vehicle.
-There is no way of tracing where it is installed, it does not emit any signal that a thief can use for a relay attack.
+An immobiliser system like the Ghost II immobiliser is the ultimate defence system to have installed in your vehicle.
+There is no way of tracing where it is installed, and it does not emit any kind of signal that a thief can use for a relay attack.
 This device makes the vehicle undrivable.
-To start the vehicle, a code has to be entered, and this code is made up by pressing different buttons in a certain sequence, which makes it impossible to guess.
-For more information, please visit our page theft protection immobiliser system.
+To start the vehicle, a code has to be entered, and this code is made up by pressing different control buttons in a specific sequence, which makes it impossible to guess.
+For more information, please visit our theft protection immobiliser system page.

-Note: Having at minimum these security devices installed, can serve as a deterrence for thieves and it can help reduce the insurance premiums.
+Note: Having just these security devices installed can serve as a deterrent for thieves and can help reduce your insurance premiums.
 Get in touch with your insurance provider to find out how much can you save.

 For motorcycles, scooters and mopeds